ConnorMilligan/sapporopedia/content/Teaching/New Horizons 2/Weather Report.md

 | Task <br>(10 min)       | - Do research and put together a presentation  | Chromebooks            | - Students in their groups will create a summary of the weather over the next weekend at a location of their choice<br>- Bonus: If a student chooses a city in America, they have to put the temperature in Fahrenheit<br> | Ss/Ss                   |
 | Post-task<br>(5-10 min) | Present findings to another group              |                        | - Each group will be paired with another group and tasked to present their location to the other group                                                                                                                     | Ss/Ss                   |
 ## Notes
+- This activity is admittedly not the strongest.
 - Use the weather chart in step 1 of p.56 to explain the weather
 - Explain the weather marks as well, including "partly cloudy".
 - Use the right side of the sound box in step 3 for reporting.
 Practice this during the intro.